HMLYCP

-HMLYCP (stylized as HyeMiLeeYeChaePa) is a South Korean reality-variety show that aired on ENA from March 12, 2023, every Sunday at 19:50 (KST).
+HMLYCP (stylized as HyeMiLeeYeChaePa) is a South Korean reality-variety show that aired on ENA from March 12, 2023 to May 28, 2023 every Sunday at 19:50 (KST).
 It premiered on Netflix in March for audiences from South Korea.

 Background

 HMLYCP is an entertainment show that captures the complex life of the Hye-Mi-Lee-Ye-Chae-Pa group struggling to settle comfortably in a remote mountain village.
-Put together to an empty house, Lee Hye-ri, (G)I-dle's Cho Mi-yeon, Leejung Lee, Choi Ye-na, Le Sserafim's Kim Chae-won, and Patricia Yiombi must participate in various games to earn cash points, which can be used to purchase items to fill up the house.
+Put together to an empty house, Lee Hye-ri, I-dle's Cho Mi-yeon, Leejung Lee, Choi Ye-na, Le Sserafim's Kim Chae-won, and Patricia Yiombi must participate in various games to earn cash points, which can be used to purchase items to fill up the house.
 Under the slogan of 'from no ownership to full ownership', they provide entertainment and show their true personalities.